Timmy Failure: Now Look What You've Done

 Is it any good?

-As with the first book in this series, TIMMY FAILURE: NOW LOOK WHAT YOU'VE DONE is at once a hilarious, slapstick graphic novel and a poignant story about the ways life changes deeply affect youngsters' feelings and behavior.
+Like the first book in this series, this is at once a hilarious, slapstick graphic novel and a poignant story about the ways life changes deeply affect youngsters' feelings and behavior.
 Author Stephan Pastis' simple, expressive line drawings are a big part of the humor here, as is Timmy's head-slapping cluelessness.
 Middle graders and teens will laugh at Timmy's antics and be touched by the support and guidance his friends and family give him.

 Families can talk about...